 In level 3, patients who switched medication were randomly assigned to mirtazapine or nortriptyline, and patients who received a medication for augmentation were randomly assigned to lithium or the T3 form of thyroid hormone (liothyronine).
 Remission rates were 12.3% for mirtazapine, 19.8% for nortriptyline, 15.9% for lithium, and 24.7% for thyroid hormone.

 In level 4, patients were randomly assigned to switch to either tranylcypromine (an MAOI antidepressant) or venlafaxine plus mirtazapine.
 Remission rates were 6.9% for tranylcypromine and 13.7% for venlafaxine plus mirtazapine.

 Altogether, 67% of patients were able to achieve remission.
 The STAR*D study found that people may still remit by 12 weeks even if there’s only a modest symptom reduction at 6 weeks.
 However, the more treatment steps that are required, the lower the chance of a patient achieving remission and the higher the chance of intolerable side effects and relapse.

 Personally, I found the take-home message from the STAR*D study rather discouraging.
 During my last hospitalization I argued that my suicide attempt was supported by the STAR*D’s not so subtle hint that I was shit outta luck.

 I think it’s crucial that we find new kinds of treatment that will help that 33% of people who are treatment-resistant and just aren’t achieving remission with many currently available antidepressant medications.
 This study doesn’t consider all potential treatments; for example, atypical antipsychotics, ketamine, and ECT aren’ included, and psychotherapy plays a limited part.
 Still, we deserve better.
 A lot better.

-For more info on the research terminology I’ve used in this post, see my post on research literacy.
+For more on the research terminology used in this post, see this post on research literacy.

 Want to know more about psych meds and how they work?